|Annual Security Report is available from the University of Maryland Department of Public Safety|

 Facilities Management Guidelines for Fraternity Row Houses - http://greek.umd.edu/resources/forms-documents/facilities-operations/

-South Campus Commons Resident Handbook - http://www.southcampuscommons.com/residents/ Fire Safety information can be found in the Resident Handbook under "Move In"
+South Campus Commons Safety Information - http://southcampuscommons.com/safetyinformation/ Fire Safety information can be found on the Safety Information page

 UMD Courtyards Resident Handbook - http://www.umdcourtyards.com/residents/ Fire Safety information can be found in the Resident Handbook under "Fire Safety"